inanna-malick/recursion.wtf/content/posts/detect_expr_language.md

 thumbnail = "/img/rust_schemes/stack_machines_1/simple_expr_eval.gif"
 +++

+TODO: update images/feature/thumbnail above

 - Blog title: "expression languages in rust ", twitter post with 4x gif of my find tool collapsing a nontrivial expr, preceded by 1x screenshot of shell examination of file via ls/cat
 	- subheading: concise, performant, easy
 Rust has been used to implement many fast modern command line tools with low overhead, quick start times, and extremely high performance.
 Most of these tools use command line flags to express query and filtering rules.
 General purpose expression languages are traditionally seen as nice to have but hard to implement, and are thus not common in the Rust ecosystem.
 I think it would be nice to change that.
 Expression languages are useful tools for expressing complex logic, and I think they're worth adding.

-This blog post shows how to implement a nontrivially complex expression language for filtering filesystem entries: it's similar to the `fd` and `find` tools, but instead of command line flags it uses expressions like `extension(.rs) && contents(eval) || filesize(0..1024) && executable()`.
+This blog post shows how to implement a nontrivially complex expression language for filtering filesystem entries: it's similar to the `fd` and `find` tools, but instead of command line flags it uses expressions like `executable() && size(1mb..) && filename(detect) || extension(.rs) && contains(fn main)`.

 <!--more-->

-This is the 4th post in a series, but it's intended to be an entry point to motivate reading the previous posts: if you haven't read them, some patterns may be unfamiliar, but I've provided visualizations of each stage so you can follow along.
+This is the 4th post in a series, but it's intended to be an entry point to motivate reading the previous posts: if you haven't read them, some patterns may be unfamiliar, but I've provided animated visualizations of each stage so you can follow along.

 TODO: gif here

+TODO: short circuiting -> reducing

 # A file matching expression language